Chicago Athenaeum, International Architecture Award, 2017

-Thornton Tomasetti provided structural engineering and façade engineering services for a new 100,500-square-foot academic building.
-This four-story building houses research laboratories and teaching facilities for the Department of Computer Science and the Department of Information Science.
+We provided structural and façade engineering services to Morphosis for this four-story building, completed in 2014, which houses laboratories and teaching facilities for Cornell University's Department of Computer Science and the Department of Information Science.

-The project achieved LEED Gold certification.
-Contributing to this was the decision to use structural steel and composite steel framing, which, allowing for a lightweight building, minimized the foundation loads.
-By implementing Thornton Tomasetti’s custom embodied energy / carbon parametric analyzer, called GreenSpace, the team tracked the project’s overall embodied energy.
+- The team tracked the project’s overall embodied energy with GreenSpace, Thornton Tomasetti’s custom embodied energy / carbon parametric analyzer.
 Results estimated that a concrete-framed building with the same column grid would be at least 50% heavier given the complexity of the superstructure.